tbrosman/hxmath/readme.md

 * All (linear) structures have the following operators: `==`, `!=`, `+`, `+=`, `-`, `-=`, and unary `-`.

+* Additionally, `.addWith` and `.subtractWith` are available as functions for direct modification of the object.
+This is due to the fact you cannot overwrite `+=`, `-=`, etc directly and the generated implementations create new objects.
+For the `*with` operations, no new object is created and the additional structure of the underlying object is preserved.

 * All structures have clone() functions.

 ### Products